Getting started

 -

-is reference to the query template that we defined earlier. -
+templateis reference to the query template that we defined earlier.

-key that's defined for the linked query template.
-In the context of this query, only the correspondingcond__
+condsis a subset of theall_condskey that's defined for the linked query template.
+In the context of this query, only the correspondingcond__Jinja variables will have the valuetrue, and the rest of them will befalse.

 We've defined three queries that use the same template.
 In the first